thaddeusmt/thaddeusmt.github.com/source/projects/index.markdown

 ## [SmallPotatoes.co](http://smallpotatoes.co)

-Small Potatoes is a small project to help local gardeners sell excess produce to their neighbors.
+Small Potatoes is a project to help local gardeners sell excess produce to their neighbors.
 It was a product of [Startup Weekend Omaha 2012](http://www.siliconprairienews.com/2012/09/watch-the-eight-pitches-of-startup-weekend-omaha-video), and we are still maintaining it.

 ## [Craniak.com](http://craniak.com)